xenia-project/xenia/docs/building.md

 #### setup

-Run this on initial checkout to pull down all dependencies and setup LLVM.
+Run this on initial checkout to pull down all dependencies and submodules.

     xb setup